Purple Queen® Bougainvillea

 Bougainvillea 'Moneth'Item #1305 USDA Hardiness Zone: 10 - 11

 Rich, deep purple blooms are displayed against handsome deep green foliage.
 Compact, upright and spreading form.
 Wonderful for planter boxes, fence or arbor.
 Drought tolerant when established.
 Evergreen in frost-free climates.
-Use as annual color in cold climate areas.
+Use as annual color in northern zones.

 - History & LoreHistory:Purple Queen is one of the finest new bougainvillea cultivars introduced by Monrovia.
 It's history descends through a convoluted ancestry involving three South American species from Brazil including B. spectabilis, B. glabra and B. peruviana.
 The genus comprises 14 species of spiny shrubs, trees and vines.
 It was named after the famous French explorer, Louis-antoine de Bougainville, who circumnavigated the globe on a three year journey from 1766-1769.
 On that trip he was the first European to land on the Solomon Islands, and there his naturalists from the ship discovered the great woody vines and named them after the captain.Lore:A tea of bougainvillea flowers is used in Mexican folk medicine to treat cough.
 Leaves of the species B. spectabilis is a source of a newly discovered compound, pinitol, used to treat some metabolic diseases such as insulin resistant diabetes.